CivComs/open311-GeoReport/api-methods.md

 * **metadata** - Possible values: true, false
     * true: This service request type requires additional metadata so the client will need to make a call to the Service Definition method
     * false: No additional information is required and a call to the Service Definition method is not needed.
+* **type** - Possible values: realtime, batch, blackbox
+    * realtime: The service request ID will be returned immediately after the service request is submitted.
+    * batch: A token will be returned immediately after the service request is submitted.
+This token can then be later used to return the service request ID.
+    * blackbox: No service request ID will be returned after the service request is submitted.
+* **keywords** - A comma separated list of tags or keywords to help users identify the request type.
+This can provide synonyms of the service\_name and group.
+* **group** - A category to group this service type within.
+This provides a way to group several service request types under one category such as "sanitation"

+**Possible Errors**

+* **404** - service\_code or jurisdiction\_id was not found (specified in error response).* **400** - service\_code or jurisdiction\_id was not provided (specified in error response)* **400** - General Service Error (Any failure during create request processing, eg CRM is down.
+Client will need to notify us)
 **Example**

 	GET http://example.gov/open311/v2/services.{format}